RAW vs. JPEG: Which Format Should You Use?

 File Sizes

-Shooting Speed
+Shooting speed

 Another crucial factor that sets RAW and JPEG apart is their impact on shooting speed.
 Due to the larger file sizes of RAW files, it takes longer for your camera to write them to the memory card.
 As a result, when shooting in RAW, your camera may experience slowdowns, stuttering, or buffering during continuous shooting.

-Compatibility and Accessibility
+Compatibility and accessibility

 Another aspect that differentiates RAW and JPEG formats is their ease of access and universal compatibility across various devices.
 JPEG files come straight out of the camera looking more polished and ready to use.
-They can be readily opened and viewed on almost any device, including smartphones, tablets, computers, and TVs.
+They can be opened and viewed on almost any device, including smartphones, tablets, computers, and TVs.

-When to Shoot in RAW and When to Shoot in JPEG
+When to shoot in RAW and when to shoot in JPEG

 Shoot in RAW if:

-• You prioritize having the best dynamic range: RAW files capture the full range of tonal information, allowing for more flexibility in post-processing to recover highlights and shadows.
+• You prioritize having the best dynamic range: RAW files capture the full range of tonal information, allowing more flexibility in post-processing to recover highlights and shadows.

 Shoot in JPEG if: